anthodamato/minijpa/README.md

 # minijpa
-minijpa is a JPA 3.0 Spec implementation (currently partially implemented)
+minijpa is a JPA 3.0 Spec implementation (currently partially implemented).
 List of implemented (or partially implemented) annotations:

 @Basic